I. ‘Penalty Areas’ and ‘Out of bounds’ Hazards:

 ‘Out of Bounds’ indications are marked with either WHITE stakes or a WHITE line.
-‘Lateral Hazards’ indications are marked with either RED stakes or a RED line.
-If you are on the course where the painted lines are not visible for your determination as to whether or not you are in a hazard, you must use the line of sight option between two stakes.
+‘Penalty Areas' indicators are marked with either RED stakes or a RED line.
+If you are on the course where the painted lines are not visible for your determination as to whether or not you are in a penaltyy area, you must use the line of sight option between two stakes.
 You will have to determine your ball situation by visually looking for the stake to your left and for the stake to your right to see which side of the hazard line your ball lies.
 The placement of the stakes will define the hazard and not the condition of the course.
 There are different procedures to follow depending on where your ball lands.
 If your ball is near a RED stake and interferes with your stance, swing or ball, you may remove the stake.
 Please mark the spot where you removed the stake so that you can replace it back in the same hole.
 The ground is so hard in some areas that it is impossible to get the stake back into the ground in an upright position.
-You have five options to use when your ball lands in a lateral hazard.
-They are: (1) take your next shot from within the hazard with no penalty, (2) go back to the spot where you hit your ball prior to going into the hazard and take a one stroke penalty, (3) drop your ball within two club lengths from where your ball crossed the hazard line and take a one stroke penalty, (4) keeping the flagstick and the point where your ball enter the hazard in sight, go back as far as you want, staying on the course and take a one stroke penalty, (5) dropping your ball on the other side of the hazard, calculate your distance from where your ball crossed the hazard line to the flagstick.
-Moving laterally until you cross the hazard, mark the spot on the opposite hazard line that is equal to your calculated distance.
-Drop your ball within two club lengths of that spot.
-If a WHITE stake interferes with your ball, you do not get to remove the WHITE stake.
-You may declare your ball ‘unplayable’ and move your ball using the ‘Ball Unplayable’ rule with a ‘1’ stroke penalty.
+You have four options to use when your ball lands in a penalty area.
+They are: (1) take your next shot from within the penalty area with no penalty, (2) go back to the spot where you hit your ball prior to going into the penalty area and take a one stroke penalty, (3) drop your ball within two club lengths from where your ball crossed the penalty area, both behind and to the side.
+This area will now be your drop zone.
+You must take a one stroke penalty, (4) keeping the flagstick and the point where your ball enter the penalty area in sight, go back as far as you want, staying on the course.
+Mark the spot where you would like to drop your ball and using a '1' club relief on both sides of the ball, this will now be your drop zone.
+You must take a one stroke penalty.
+You cannot declare your ball unplayable in a penalty area.
 All property lines are ‘Out of Bounds’ and should be marked with the WHITE stake.
 If the WHITE stake is missing, the edges of property lines are also marked by walls, fences or a small mound of dirt/stones.
 Remember do not enter someone’s property unless invited to retrieve your ball.
 Please respect your neighbors.
-If you do hit your ball ‘Out of Bounds’, you only have one option which is stoke and distance.
+If you do hit your ball ‘Out of Bounds’, to keep pace moving it is suggested and prefered that you use the option of stroke and distance.

 II.
 Causal Water Areas: